wuyou33/flownav/README.md

 > export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:~/catkin_ws/src/<some_package>
 5. Make the packages with catkin
 ```
-> cd ~/catkin_ws
+$ cd ~/catkin_ws
-> catkin_make
+$ catkin_make
 ```
 6. Run catkin_make install (not sure this is entirely necessary)
 7. Set the path with setup.bash
 ```
-source ~/catkin_ws/devel/setup.bash
+$ . ~/catkin_ws/devel/setup.bash
 ```

 Now the packages and launch files should be available.
-For example, for the tum_ardrone package you should now be able to run
+For example, for the flownav package you could run
 ```
-roslaunch tum_ardrone ardrone_driver.launch
+roslaunch flownav joystick.launch
-roslaunch tum_ardrone tum_ardrone.launch
+roslaunch flownav flownav.launch
 ```
 Good deal!